-For claims arising from product liability under the PHG, pursuant to Article 5 Regulation 864/2007 on the law applicable to non-contractual obligations (Rome II), the law applicable shall be: (i) the law of the country in which the person sustaining the damage had his habitual residence when the damage occurred, if the product was marketed in that country; or, failing that; (ii) the law of the country in which the product was acquired, if the product was marketed in that country; or, failing that (iii) the law of the country in which the damage occurred, if the product was marketed in that country.
+For claims arising from product liability under the PHG, pursuant to Article 5 Regulation 864/2007 on the law applicable to non-contractual obligations (Rome II), the law applicable shall be: (i) the law of the country in which the person sustaining the damage had his habitual residence when the damage occurred, if the product was marketed in that country; or, failing that; (ii) the law of the country in which the product was acquired, if the product was marketed in that country; or, failing that (iii) the law of the country in which the damage occurred, if the product was marketed in that country; or, failing that (iii) the law of the country in which the damage occurred, if the product was marketed in that country.
 As a result, providers of medical devices must therefore also comply with a large number of legal systems in the area of product liability.